jamesrp13/Task/README.md

 5. Adopt the protocol in the ```TaskListTableViewController``` class
 6. Implement the ```buttonCellButtonTapped``` delegate method to capture the Task as a variable, toggle task.isComplete, save to persistent storage, and reload the table view

-### Black Diamonds

-* Add a segmented control as the title view that toggles whether the table view should display complete or incomplete tasks
-* Add support for entering 'Editing' mode on a table view and add a cell that allows you to [insert](https://developer.apple.com/library/ios/documentation/UserExperience/Conceptual/TableView_iPhone/ManageInsertDeleteRow/ManageInsertDeleteRow.html) new tasks
-* Add [automatic resizing](https://pontifex.azurewebsites.net/self-sizing-uitableviewcell-with-uitextview-in-ios-8/) to the table view cell with the Notes text view
-* Update the settings for the checkbox images to [inherit the tint color](http://stackoverflow.com/questions/19829356/color-tint-uibutton-image) of the button

-### Tests

-Because of the way that we implement persistence and write the tests, you may need to delete the app to start with a clean slate for testing.

-* Validates task lifecycle (add, modify, delete)
-* Validates task lifecycle (add, modify, mark complete)
-* Validates Detail View updating with task data
-* Validates date capture using date picker
-* Validates dismissing keyboard via gesture recognizer

-## Part Three - Core Data

-You will use Core Data to add more advanced data persistence to the Task app.
-You will refactor the Task model object and the Task Controller to work with a Core Data stack.
-The View Controllers should work without any modification.

 ### Add a Core Data Stack

 Add a simple Stack to your application to start working with Core Data.
 You will build your Data Model and NSManagedObject subclass objects.
 Then you will add a Stack class that will initialize your persistent store, coordinator, and managed object context.

-### Add the Core Data Stack File

 1. Import the Core Data ```Stack.swift``` template available on [Github](https://gist.github.com/calebhicks/404165bdb6bc77502026)
     * note: Review how this file works, and what it does for you each time you work with it.

-### Create and Modify the Task NSManagedObject
+### Implement Core Data Model

 1. Create a new Data Model template file (File -> New -> iOS Core Data -> Data Model), use the app name
-2. Add a New Entity called Task with the same properties and types as our old Task object Entity with properties
+2. Add a New Entity called Task with properties for title, note, due, and isComplete.
 3. Use the Data Model Inspector to set notes and due to optional values, set isComplete with a default value of false
 4. Assign a Class name of Task, this is what Xcode will use to create your NSManagedObject and CoreDataProperties files
-5. Delete the ```Task.swift``` file we created earlier to make room for the Xcode generated NSManagedObject
 4. Create Managed Object Subclass
     * note: Consider the purpose of the two different files you get
     * note: Verify that name and isComplete are required properties, and notes and due are optional properties

-Now you need to add a Convenience Initializer to your ```Task.swift``` file that matches our old initializer for the Task object.
+Now you need to add a Convenience Initializer to your ```Task.swift``` file that matches what would normally make as a memberwise initializer.
 NSManagedObjects have a designated initializer called ```init(entity: entity, insertIntoManagedObjectContext: context)``` that gets called by the ```NSEntityDescription.entityForName("Task", inManagedObjectContext: context)``` function that is traditionally used to create Managed Objects.
 You will write a convenience initializer that uses those two designated function calls and then set properties on the Task.

-5. Add a Convenience Initializer to the ```Task.swift``` file that matches the old Task initializer
+5. Add a Convenience Initializer to the ```Task.swift``` file
     * note: You can optionally add a 'managedObjectContext' parameter, but for our app we only have one, and we can set it to a default parameter value of ```Stack.sharedStack.managedObjectContext```)

 ```